 In terms of the Municipal Systems Act development strategies must be aligned with National and Provincial Sector Plans as well as planning requirements.
-It also envisages that a single inclusive and strategic plan must be adopted which links, integrates and coordinates plans and be aligned with the budget and performance plans.
+It also envisages that a single inclusive and strategic plan must be adopted which links, integrates and coordinates plans.